 To help me process this, I will read other books or watch movies.
 Usually, something magical happens.
 When I’m least expecting it, someone will say something random that inspires me or I’ll watch something on TV that has nothing to do with what I’m writing and the solution presents itself.

 This is the same advice I give to folks who have another form of writer’s block – they just can’t put the words to paper.
 When this happens, pick up your favorite novel and flip through it, or just any book and read a few pages.
 You’ll realize you can write.
 Sometimes you’ll be inspired and the words will suddenly start to flow.
 Dreams can help in this regard.
 I also find when I help edit a friend’s novel or give them a critique, I can turn around and start producing many pages in my own novels.

 Another form of writer’s block is having too many ideas and not knowing which one to write.
-This is a weird block that I don’t have.
-I have many ideas, but I’m usually motivated to write one particular story at a given time.
-However, I did just write two trilogies on two different genres at the same time.
-If you can do this, then go for it.
-It’s hard to do, but writing is being disciplined.
+It’s hard to accept, but much of writing is being disciplined.
 You actually have to find the time, sit your butt down and just let the story flow from your brain without thinking too much.
 Over-thinking kills stories.
 Over-thinking causes writer’s block just as surely as making excuses so you don’t write.
 You can always write.
 If you have writer’s block on your story, then write about something else; but you can always write.